aws-samples/fabric-sdk-kvs-secretsmanager/README.md

 ## Config

-1. config your network definition to use AWS credentialStore
+1. configure your network definition to use AWS Secrets Manager.
+Note that the parameter called 'profile' below should be used for development purpose only.
+The AWS credentials should come from IAM role attached to the lambda function or EC2.

 ```yaml
 # your network.yaml